Liberal leadership race: A look at the potential candidates

-OTTAWA — The federal Liberals are running their first leadership race in more than a decade and their shortest in the party’s modern history to replace Justin Trudeau.
+OTTAWA — The federal Liberals are running their first leadership race in more than a decade to replace the departing Justin Trudeau.

-He announced Jan.
-6 that he will step down as soon as a national vote is completed to elect his successor.

-The party will announce the new leader after the vote on March 9.
 Candidates must declare by Jan.
 23 and pay a $350,000 fee to enter the race.
+The winner will be named on March 9.

 Who’s in